Sir Daniel Cooper, 1st Baronet: Political career

 New South Wales obtained self-government in 1856, the Legislative Council was abolished and replaced with an elected Legislative Assembly and an appointed Legislative Council.
 Cooper was elected as the first of 2 members for the district of Sydney Hamlets, which included what were then outer suburbs of Sydney and are now the inner suburbs of Paddington, Surry Hills, Redfern, Chippendale, Glebe, Camperdown, O'Connell Town (north Newtown), Balmain, North Sydney, Kirribilli and McMahons Point.
 He was re-elected in 1858.
 The district was abolished in 1859 and replaced by four single member districts.
 Cooper successfully stood for Paddington from 1859 to 1860.
 At the first meeting of the Legislative Assembly, Cooper was elected Speaker by a majority of one vote over Henry Parker.
 His election was not popular, but Cooper held office with dignity and impartiality and set a standard for future speakers.
 He successfully established rules of procedure and parliamentary conventions, which influenced the Parliament in the following years.

 In politics, he was close to Charles Cowper and Henry Parkes and financially supported Parkes' newspaper The Empire.
 In return it described his political principles as being 'of so liberal a cast that, were he less identified with the great interests of property, he would be set down as a dangerous democrat'.

 In January 1860 his health was again troubling him and he found it necessary to resign.
 He was asked to form a ministry in March, but declined and in 1861 returned to Britain.
 During the Crimean War he had exerted himself in raising a fund for the relief of widows and children of soldiers, and in the UK in 1863 he did much work to relieve the distress in Lancashire caused by the cotton famine.
 He continued his interest in New South Wales, did useful work in connexion with the exhibition held at Sydney in 1880, and in 1886 was a member of the Royal Commission for the Colonial and Indian Exhibition at London.
 In 1897 he was appointed Agent-General for New South Wales in London.

 Family

-He married, in 1846, Elizabeth Hill, daughter of William Hill of Sydney and Mary Johnson, both convicts, and they had two sons and five daughters.
+Cooper married, in 1846, Elizabeth Hill, daughter of William Hill of Sydney and Mary Johnson, both convicts, and they had two sons and five daughters.

 Cooper died on 5 June 1902 in Kensington, London, and was survived by his wife and by two sons and three of their daughters.
 He was buried in Brompton Cemetery, London.
-The eldest son, Daniel Cooper (1848-1909), succeeded as second Baronet, but had only daughters and was himself succeeded by his brother William Charles Cooper (1851-1925) as third Baronet.
+The eldest son, Daniel Cooper (1848–1909), succeeded as second Baronet, but had only daughters and was himself succeeded by his brother William Charles Cooper (1851–1925) as third Baronet.
 His great-grandson was the art collector and historian Douglas Cooper.